emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 Like absurd impatience.
 Like <em>"relax bro, you're weirdly too impatient about this"</em> impatience.

-Not really an issue when the entire job consisted of pumping out simple dynamic spreadsheets and charts for PowerPoint presentations.
+Not really an issue when the entire job consisted of pumping out simple spreadsheets and charts for PowerPoint presentations.

 But years later, when I found myself at a job that required much more manual data crunching than I was accustomed to, that impatience began to rear its ugly head.